-2.7 Purchased services and licenses
+2.7 Cost of purchased services

-Purchased services and licenses consists primarily of licenses and sports rights that have not been capitalized, fees paid to data journalists and freelancer for gathering sports data, fees to sales agents, production costs, consultancy fees, as well as IT development costs and other external service costs.
+Cost of purchased services consists primarily of licenses and sports rights that have not been capitalized, fees paid to data journalists and freelancer for gathering sports data, fees to sales agents, production costs, consultancy fees, as well as IT development costs and other external service costs.
 These costs are primarily expensed as they are incurred.
-This financial statement caption does not include depreciation or amortization expense (as summarized in notes 12 and 13).